S-Lowes/Code-Institute-MS3/TESTING.md

 **Bug**: 403 error form was not displaying.

-**Bugfix**: This was simply because I had not added a check as to whether or not the user trying to delete or edit a recipe (using the url and id) was the user that created it.
+**Bugfix**: This was because I had not added soem sort of validation check as to whether or not the user trying to delete or edit a recipe (using the url and id) was the user that created it.
 This was resolved by adding a check for the session user in the relevant Python functions and then rendering the error page.

 **Bug**: Could not edit ingredients as they were not appearing.